wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 ### Two Phase Locking

-Since preemptive reader/writer locking is already implemented on the heardware level via cache coherence, it should not be too diffcult to implement two phase locking (2PL) on top of this.
+As preemptive reader/writer locking is already implemented on the heardware level via cache coherence, two phase locking (2PL) seems to be the low hanging fruit.
 Indeed, what 2PL requires is simple: (s1) All read/write operations to data items should be protected by locks of the corresponding mode; (s2) No locks shall be released before the last acquire of a lock, thus dividing the entire execution into a grow phase, where locks are only acquired, and a shrink phase, where locks are only released.
 It is also correct to make (s2) more restrictive: (s2') Locks are acquired